Sly777/ran/README.md

 ## FAQ

 [Click here](docs/FAQ.md) for FAQ of RAN!
-If it doesn't enough for you problem, feel free to open Issue on github!
+If it doesn't solve your problem, feel free to open an issue on GitHub!

 ## Contributing

-Please read [Contributing doc](docs/Contributing.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [Contributing doc](docs/Contributing.md) for details on our code of conduct, and the process for submitting pull requests.

 ## Versioning